Normal processing time

 However, whether you, as a third-country citizen, have the right to work while the application is being processed depends on whether you meet the conditions for the grounds for residence as a family member to an EU citizen.

-During your stay in Denmark as a family member to a Danish citizen under EU rules, your Danish family member must as a rule be able to support him- or herself and his or her family financially - including you.
+During your stay in Denmark as a family member to a Danish citizen under the EU regulations, your Danish family member must as a rule be able to support themselves and their family financially - including you.

 Depending on your Danish family members grounds for residence in the other EU country before returning to Denmark, it can have consequences for your right to reside in Denmark if one of you - or both of you - receive benefits, for example cash benefits, under the Active Social Policy Act (lov om aktiv socialpolitik).